-Request Vermont Fish and Wildlife Department to expand the list of acceptable use of the Lake Ninevah access point
+5. Request Vermont Fish and Wildlife Department to expand the list of acceptable uses of the Lake Ninevah access point to include non-motorized boating.

 Planning Commission short term

 VIII.
 TRANSPORTATION

 To provide an efficient, cost effective, multi-modal transportation network that provides for the needs of the community.